Robertto48/Robertto48/README.md

 [BSc Mechatronic Engineer](https://drive.google.com/file/d/1np8uE5l2QnVayfb2_UzNASRnShXMJnda/view?usp=sharing) and Artificial Intelligence Specialist with an emphasis on motor neurocontrol, process automation, robotics, neural networks, and deep learning.
 My interest is to be able to apply my knowledge in **neuro-robotics, image processing, data analysis, cloud computing**, and **scientific production**.
 I am a person who is *passionate about sports, reliable, punctual, responsible, with a good attitude, and good teamwork capacity, I learn quickly, am motivated, willing to fulfill any task assigned to me and I provide quality solutions.*

-Proficient in MatLab, Python, LaTex, ROS program, PLC, Artificial Intelligence, Machine Learning, Artificial Neural Networks, Microsoft Azure, and Vagrant.
+Proficient in MatLab, Python, LaTex, ROS program, Docker, PLC, Artificial Intelligence, Machine Learning, Artificial Neural Networks, Microsoft Azure, and Vagrant.

 Skills in Tensorflow, PyTorch, Scikit-Learn, Scipy, Pandas, and OpenCV libraries.